-The Scriptless editor has a built-in debugger.
+The Scriptless editor has a built-in local debugger, separate from the GUI Functional Test Debugger.
 Developers use debuggers to step through and troubleshoot broken tests.

 Now the Play button is enabled.

 - (Optional) Click Toggle Breakpoint on steps where you want to pause execution to troubleshoot.

 - Click the Play button to start the debugger.

 The Play button turns into a Pause button.